-A Cleveland traffic lawyer offers your best chance of having your ticket dismissed or pled down to a lower-point or no-point violation, thereby potentially saving your driver’s license.
+A Cleveland traffic violation lawyer offers your best chance of having the ticket dismissed or pled down to a lower-point (or no-point) violation.
+Lessening the points can often make or break keeping your driver’s license.

 I used Robert to help me fight a pretty steep speeding ticket.
 Robert was able to successfully get my ticket reduced to a 0 point violation and small fine.